alexhlim/Yelp-Revenues/README.md

 ![](yelp-notebook_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Interpretation: Holding all control variables and state fixed effects constant, increasing the star rating by 1 will increase revenues by (1.72 \* 100)% = 172%.
+**Interpretation**: Holding all control variables and state fixed effects constant, increasing the star rating by 1 will increase revenues by (1.72 \* 100)% = 172%.

 Other factors might affect the revenue (OVB).
 To enforce causality, we need to show that rounding scores up affects the revenue.
 Yelp rounds scores to the nearest half star.
 For example, when a user searches for 4 star restaruant, only scores with 3.75 and above will show; if it is 3.74 it will round down to 3.5 stars.
 Thus, we define a binary variable *roundedUp* that denotes restaurants that is 1 when the score is rounded up, otherwise, it is rounded down.